Vice President, Board of Directors

 McCauley has also spent a little time on stage and in front of a camera.
 He was Lord Montague in Shakespeare’s Romeo & Juliet; the Prince in a French adaptation of Snow White & The Seven Dwarves, Bert Healy in Annie; Snoopy in You’re A Good Man Charlie Brown, the narrator in The Bells of BYU, a short musical-parody that he co-wrote and starred in; chorus member in Mozart’s The Magic Flute, Rapunzel’s Prince in Into the Woods, disciple in Savior of the World, and Noah in the off-broadway musical The Ark.
 McCauley also spent six months as the host of a Japanese cable television program teaching English to Japanese elementary kids.

-He has performed in several community recitals and musical theater reviews.
+He has performed in several community recitals, musical theater reviews, and master classes.
 In April 2017, McCauley was the tenor for Handel’s Messiah, directed by Luke Lords of BSU’s LDS Institute Choir.
 McCauley also serves on the board of the Distinguished Young Women of Boise Valley and has been the master of ceremonies multiple times.

 Mr. and Mrs. McCauley have been married since 2004 and have two sons.
 He loves cooking, reading, movies, singing, playing the piano, and graphic design.